icosalogic/IcosaLogic_Inverter_PWM/README.md

     - `AR_INTERNAL2V5` Internal 2.5V reference
     - `AR_INTERNAL1V65` Internal 1.65V reference
     - `AR_EXTERNAL` Reference voltage from an ADC input pin
-- `signal` An array of feedback signals
+- `signal` A pointer to an array of feedback signals defining the ADC reading schedule
     - See the next section for details

 ### Feedback Signals